AlexIoannides/kubernetes-mlops/README.md

 ## Configuring a Multi-Node Cluster on Google Cloud Platform

 In order to perform testing on a real-world Kubernetes cluster with far greater resources that those available on a laptop, the easiest way is to use a managed Kubernetes platform from a cloud provider.
-We will use Kubernetes on Google Cloud Platform (GCP).
+We will use Kubernetes Engine on Google Cloud Platform (GCP).

 ### Getting Up-and-Running with Google Cloud Platform